cruzgerman216/CodeLabs-Angular-Exercises/exercises/The-Basics/basics-exercises.md

 7. Use string interpolation to output content to the webpage
   - create a new angular project called string-interpolation-exercise
-  - create a property in app.component.ts called "name", set it's type to string and make it equal to your name(for example: "John")
+  - create a property in app.component.ts called "name", set it's type to string and make it equal to your name(for exercise: "John")
   - create a paragraph element and use string interpolation to output the value of name.
   - run 'ng serve' in the terminal and you should see your name on the webpage.